onap/policy-parent/docs/development/actors/overview.rst

   XxxConfig objects are
   shared by all operations created by a single Operator.
-As a result, it should not contain any data associated with an individual operation; such data should be stored within the operation object, itself
+As a result, it should not contain any data associated with an individual operation; such data should be stored within the Operation object, itself

 Junit tests
 ***********